TheLeftExit/DllMain/README.md

 - Builds the user-defined `.c` file,
 - Removes the toolchain-defined object file with an empty `DllMain` from linker arguments,
 - Adds compiled user-defined C code to linker arguments.
+- Forces the linker to include the otherwise unreferenced new `DllMain` function in the final library.

 As long as the user doesn't call managed code from their `DllMain` function, the resulting library should not break any rules imposed by the OS or the NativeAOT runtime/toolchain.